Subscribe to Our Newsletter

 All sellers of travel must register with the Attorney General's Office, Seller of Travel Program, before they can operate lawfully within the State of California.
-Registration requires, among other things, disclosure by the seller of business addresses, fictitious business names (dba's) used, identifying information as to principals and owners, relationship with the airlines, the location of a trust account or information about a surety bond (if one of these protections is required).
-Registration is not the same as licensing which usually involves some review and approval.
-So long as the seller discloses the necessary information in its application, a registration number will be issued to the applicant.
-However, in the event a seller does not provide the tickets or lodging, and the purchaser is having difficulty locating that seller, information in the registration file will assist in determining who actually made the sale.
-One of the purposes of registration is to have sufficient information about both reputable and crooked sellers to be able to locate them should anything go wrong.
+Registration requires, among other things, disclosure by the seller of business addresses, fictitious business names (dbas), identifying information as to principals and owners, relationship with the airlines, the location of a trust account or information about a surety bond (if one of these protections is required).
+The registration number should be clearly displayed on all advertising materials.

-All sellers, however, who receive a payment from one passenger may not use that money to buy travel on behalf of another passenger or to pay for rent, overhead, or any personal use, until such time as it has delivered to you the goods and services that you have purchased.
+All sellers, however, that receive a payment from one passenger may not use that money to buy travel on behalf of another passenger or to pay for rent, overhead, or any personal use, until they have delivered to you the goods and services that you have purchased.

 If a seller tells you that it is not able to obtain travel that you have purchased because your payment has been spent on some other trip, or for business or personal purposes, immediately contact the police, your local District Attorney, or the Attorney General's office.
 Such taking of your payment may be prosecuted as a felony.

-Aviation Consumer Protection Division
+Aviation Consumer Protection Division, C-75

 Washington, D.C.
 20590

 Also, you may wish to contact your congressional representatives at the United States Senate website and at the United States House of Representatives website.